-- (1) subject to a federal, state, or local quarantine or isolation order; (2) advised by a health care provider to self-quarantine; (3) experiencing symptoms and seeking a medical diagnosis; (4) caring for an individual who is subject to (1) or (2):
+(1) subject to a federal, state, or local quarantine or isolation order;

-- (4) caring for an individual who is subject to (1) or (2); (5) caring for a son or daughter whose school or child care provider is closed or unavailable; or - (6) experiencing any similar condition specified by the U.S. Department of Health and Human Services.
+- (2) advised by a health care provider to self-quarantine; - (3) experiencing symptoms and seeking a medical diagnosis: - (4) caring for an individual who is subject to (1) or (2); - (5) caring for a son or daughter whose school or child care provider is closed or unavailable; or - (6) experiencing any similar condition specified by the U.S. Department of Health and Human Services.

-The Family and Medical Leave Act is amended to allow employees with at least thirty days of service who are caring for a son or daughter under 18 years of age whose school or child-care provider is closed or unavailable due to COVID-19.
+The Family and Medical Leave Act is amended to allow employees with at least thirty days of service who are caring for a son or daughter under 18 years of age whose school or child-care provider is closed May or unavailable due to COVID-19.
 Employees should contact HR for more information on the above policies.
 [This paragraph revised as of 07/05/2020].